dorothythurston/devsite/README.md

-#Mock up for Frontend Dev Personal Site
+#Mock up for a Personal Site

-- Masthead banner
-- About me section
-- Featured projects section
-- Links to social networks and code samples
+Super basic CSS and HTML styling for a static personal site.

+Things I worked on while making this project:
+- Basic CSS and HTML styling
+- Different sizing measurements such as em
+- More about the DOM
+- More about how blocks work